sgmurphy/wordpress-plugins/sticky-header-effects-for-elementor/readme.txt

 * Shrink Logo - Ability to adjust the logo height after scrolling *Change Logo Color - Change the logo image color before or after the user scrolls.
 Useful for switching header design from monocromatic to full color
 *Blur Background - Add a modern blur effect to a semi-transparent header background color after scrolling *Hide Header on Scroll Down - Hides the header if scrolling down, and shows header if scrolling up.
-Has selectable distance to start the effect
+Has selectable distance to start the effect.

-### Pro Features Coming Soon

-* Replace logo - Change logo image entirely
-* Entrance animations - Slide-in and fade-in animations with animation duration
-* Hide elements - Hide or show header elements after scrolling
-* Box shadow - Add or remove box shadow effect upon scrolling with color, horizontal, vertical, blur, and spread controls
-* Menu toggle animations - Entrance and exit animations for the mobile hamburger menu
-* Split menu - Menus that will split to allow center logo

 == Installation ==